 Sleep does more than just rest your body.
 Sleep has been proven to help your mind align its thoughts better.
-In other words, you’ll be smarter if you get at least 8.5 hours of sleep.
+For adults, aim for at least 7 hours of sleep a night.
 With enough sleep, you will be able to concentrate better and be more productive in the day, allowing you to cope more effectively with stressful situations.

 Occasionally, try and sneak in a power nap during the day.
-You’ll feel refreshed after a 10-20 minute snooze.
-A short 15- to 20-minute nap can help you "reset" so you feel more energised and alert.
+You’ll feel refreshed after a 20-minute snooze.
+A short 20-minute nap can help you "reset" so you feel more energised and alert.
 Taking naps also improves thinking skills, which means you focus and process information better — napping might give you the inspiration to finish that report you were stuck on!

 On the flip side, you can dump stress by getting your heart pumping.
 Exercise does wonders for our physical and mental health.
 When your body starts moving, it starts to fill your system with endorphins.
 This allows you to feel less tensed and more relaxed, and deal with your stress better.
 So grab your phone and plug in to your favourite songs and go for a brisk walk around your neighbourhood, hit a few tennis balls, or indulge in your favourite sport.